juice-shop/pwning-juice-shop/part1/happy-path.md

 You can use the _Search..._ box in the navigation bar on the top of the screen to filter the table for specific products by their name and description.
-Using the controls at the bottom of the table, you can navigate through a the result list that exceeds the _Items per page_ limit.
+Using the controls at the bottom of the table, you can navigate through the result list that exceeds the _Items per page_ limit.

 ![Search Results](/part1/img/search-results.png)